 Will Rain Ruin a Generator?

-First of all, will the rain ruin the generator?
 There’s no exact yes or no answer to this but chances are, yes, the wet conditions will ruin your generator.

 If it doesn’t ruin the generator, you might have to worry about electric shock or electrocution when you go to unplug something.
 You cannot run a generator in the rain without the proper tent, cover, or enclosure.
 The rain will definitely damage your generator.